Mad Men

-Mad Men is an American period drama television series created by Matthew Weiner and produced by Lionsgate Television.
-It ran on cable network AMC from July 19, 2007, to May 17, 2015, with seven seasons and 92 episodes.
-It is set during the period of March 1960 to November 1970.

-Mad Men begins at the fictional Sterling Cooper advertising agency on Madison Avenue in Manhattan, New York City, and continues at the new firm of Sterling Cooper Draper Pryce (later named Sterling Cooper & Partners) in the Time-Life Building at 1271 Sixth Avenue.
-According to the pilot episode, the term "Mad men" was coined in the 1950s by advertisers working on Madison Avenue to refer to themselves, "Mad" being short for "Madison".
-The only documented use of the phrase from that time, however, may be the late-1950s writings of James Kelly, an advertising executive and writer.
+Mad Men is an American period drama television series created by Matthew Weiner for AMC.
+It ran from July 19, 2007 until May 17, 2015, with seven seasons and 92 episodes.
+The series title is allegedly borrowed from the phrase advertisers working on Madison Avenue used to refer to themselves, although the only documented use of the phrase may derive from the late-1950s work of James Kelly, an advertising executive and writer.

-The series's main character is charismatic advertising executive Don Draper (played by Jon Hamm), a talented creative director at Sterling Cooper.
-Though erratic and mysterious, he is widely regarded throughout the advertising world as a genius; some of the most famous ad campaigns in history are shown to be his creations.
-In later seasons, Don struggles as his highly calculated identity falls into a period of decline.
-The show follows the people in his personal and professional lives, most notably Peggy Olson (Elisabeth Moss), who is introduced as Don's secretary but soon discovers her passion for copywriting.
-It also focuses heavily on the characters of Pete Campbell (Vincent Kartheiser), a young executive at the firm; Betty Draper (January Jones), Don's wife; Joan Holloway (Christina Hendricks), the firm's office manager; Roger Sterling (John Slattery), one of Don's partners; and in later seasons, Sally Draper (Kiernan Shipka), Don's oldest child.
+Set between March 1960 and November 1970, Mad Men follows Don Draper (Jon Hamm), a senior executive and creative director at Sterling Cooper, a Manhattan-based advertising agency.
+Other primary characters include Peggy Olson (Elisabeth Moss), Don's secretary; Pete Campbell (Vincent Kartheiser), a mid-level executive at Sterling Cooper; Joan Holloway (Christina Hendricks), the agency's office manager; Roger Sterling (John Slattery), the agency's name partner; Betty Draper (January Jones), Don's wife; and in later seasons, Sally Draper (Kiernan Shipka), Don's oldest child.
 As the series progresses, it depicts the changing moods and social mores of the United States throughout the 1960s and early 1970s.

+Weiner first developed Mad Men in 2000 but it was greenlit by AMC several years later, acting as the network's first original series.
+Principal photography for Mad Men primarily took place in New York City and Los Angeles during its run and the writers conducted large amounts of research to accurately depict its time period.
+The series is considered the breakthrough roles for Hamm, Slattery, and Jones and helped revive the career of Hendricks.

-Mad Men received widespread acclaim for its writing, acting, directing, visual style and historical authenticity.
-It won many awards, including 16 Emmys and five Golden Globes.
-It was also the first basic cable series to receive the Emmy Award for Outstanding Drama Series, winning it each year of its first four seasons (2008–2011).
-It is widely regarded as one of the greatest television series of all time and as part of the early 21st century Golden Age of Television.
+Mad Men received widespread acclaim for its writing, acting, directing, historical authenticity and visual style.
+It won several awards, including 16 Emmys and 5 Golden Globes.
+Mad Men is the first basic cable series to receive the Emmy Award for Outstanding Drama Series, winning it each year of its first four seasons (2008–2011).
+It is widely regarded as a key series in the Golden Age of Television in the early 21st century and as one of the greatest television series of all time.

 Production

 Premise

-The series covers the advertising industry centered on Madison Avenue in New York City in the 1960s, primarily following the professional and personal life of protagonist, Don Draper, a creative director and partner at a Manhattan firm.
+The series covers the advertising industry centered on Madison Avenue in New York City in the 1960s, primarily following the professional and personal life of protagonist Don Draper, a creative director and partner at a Manhattan firm.
 The plotlines also follow the personal and professional lives of Draper's family and co-workers as they relate to him and each other.
 Overshadowing the series is Draper's double life both as to his true identity, and his unfaithfulness to his family, while he tries to maintain a brilliant and charismatic outward appearance.